Skip to main content

 What will happen after treatment?

-If you have no signs of cancer, most experts advise seeing with your doctor every 3 to 6 months.
+If you have no signs of cancer, most experts advise seeing your doctor every 3 to 6 months.
 These visits might include urine tests, blood work, and other tests.
 If you still have your bladder, you will need regular exams of your bladder, too.
 The time between doctor visits may be longer after a few years if no new cancers are seen.

 Having cancer and dealing with treatment can be hard, but it can also be a time to look at your life in new ways.
 You might be thinking about how to improve your health.
 Call us or talk to your doctor to find out what you can do to feel better.

 You can’t change the fact that you have cancer.
-What you can change is how you live the rest of your life – making healthy choices and feeling as well as you can.
+What you can change is how you live the rest of your life, making healthy choices and feeling as well as you can.

 For connecting and sharing during a cancer journey